demoncapone710/BlackWallet/INPUT_TEXT_COLOR_FIXES.md

 - [x] Signup fields visible

 ## Result
-All 25+ text input fields now have proper text color for maximum visibility:
+All 30+ text input fields now have proper text color for maximum visibility:
 - **Black text** on white/light backgrounds
 - **White text** on dark backgrounds
 - No more invisible text issues when typing
+- **Admin screens** now fully accessible with visible text fields

 ## Status: ✅ COMPLETE
-All input text fields have been fixed for proper visibility across the entire app!
+All input text fields have been fixed for proper visibility across the entire app, including admin portal!